Search

 6. Monday: Customize the set-up

-Along with CRMs and other complex issues, project management SaaS solutions like Monday gain a competitive advantage by prioritizing simplicity.
+Along with CRMs and other complex issues, project management SaaS solutions like Monday gain a competitive advantage by prioritizing simplicity and improving project management workflow.

 Instead of showing all the possible features and columns at once, Monday does a great job offering the user to choose the essentials they need for now.